oasis-tcs/openc2-oc2ls/oc2ls.md

-This section provides a concise summary of JADN type definitions to facilitate readability; for more complete explanations refer to the _JADN Committee Specification_ and the _Information Modeling with JADN_ Committee Note.
+This section provides a concise summary of JADN type definitions to facilitate readability; for more complete explanations refer to the JADN Committee Specification and the _Information Modeling with JADN_ Committee Note.

 ### 3.1.1 Data Types

-The use of JADN provides type definitions that are independent of both their representation within applications ("**API**" values) and their format for transmission between applications ("**serialized**" values).
+The use of JADN enables type definitions that are independent of both their representation within applications ("**API**" values) and their format for transmission between applications ("**serialized**" values).
 The data types used in OpenC2 Messages are: